 Originality and acknowledgement of sources

-Plagiarism is one of the most important threats to scholarly publication quality and academic integrity, and is not acceptable in any way in JCVE.
-Plagiarism may take different forms, from showing someone else’s work as their own, to copying or paraphrasing parts of other studies without proper attribution, or to use research data collected or produced by others without permission and proper attribution.
+Plagiarism, one of the biggest threats to scholarly publication quality and academic integrity, is forbidden in JCVE.
+Plagiarism may take different forms, such as showing someone else’s work as one’s own, copying or paraphrasing parts of other studies without proper attribution, or using research data collected or produced by others without permission and proper attribution.

-JCVE's editors use Turnitin and/or Grammarly softwares to check the manuscripts for plagiarism and text duplication.
-If editors suspect a plagiarism case during the peer review process, they follow the paths set in the COPE’s guidelines.
-If the plagiarism is confirmed, the manuscript will be rejected.
+All manuscripts submitted to JCVE are routinely screened for plagiarism.
+JCVE’s editors use Turnitin to check each manuscript for plagiarism and text duplication.
+If editors suspect plagiarism during the peer review process, they shall follow the guidelines set by the Committee on Publication Ethics (COPE).
+If plagiarism is confirmed, the manuscript will be rejected.

 To retract an article, a notice of retraction will be published.
 This notice of retraction will: